ArtHitParade

 2021 SOLD for $ 9.4M by Heritage

-The independence of the United States creates the need for a national emblem which will be affixed from an official seal.
+The independence of the United States had created the need for a national emblem which will be affixed from an official seal.
 The project was accepted by Congress after six years, in 1782.
 It was double-sided, so that it could be printed at the end of a ribbon, but in practice only the face with the heraldic eagle would be used.
 The popular iconography seized on this patriotic symbol in 1786, with the engravings prepared by James Trenchard for the first two issues of Columbian Magazine.

-The eagle with its outstretched wings, the thirteen stripes on the breast shield, the olive branch and the arrows appeared in 1787 on the reverse side of the Cent and Half Cent from Massachusetts.
+The eagle with its outstretched wings, the thirteen stripes on the breast shield, the olive branch and the arrows also appeared in 1787 on the reverse side of the Cent and Half Cent from Massachusetts.

-Brasher was a metallurgist and definitely not an artist, which is amply demonstrated by his Lima-style doubloon prepared in 1786.
+Brasher was a metallurgist and definitely not an artist, which had been amply demonstrated by his Lima-style doubloon prepared in 1786.
 In the meantime he partnered with the designer John Bailey.
+His new doubloon is superbly engraved on both sides.
+The centering is very good, with full readability all around.

-Both sides are inspired by the national emblem.
+Both sides are inspired by national emblems.
 The eagle has all of its attributes, including the constellation of thirteen stars around its head.
 On the other side, the Eye of Providence shines its radiant light from above a pyramidal mountain.
 The inscription conforms to the federal motto E Pluribus Unum but the production is located in Nova Eboraca (New York).

 Brasher's Lima-type and New York-type doubloons were not documented in period, which confirms how limited their use was.
 The gold alloy had undoubtedly been recovered by the melting of some jewelry.
 Brasher assayer's punch EB gave these coins an authorization for circulation and they are considered regular by numismatists.